Eastern woodrat: Ecological role

 Eastern woodrat nests provide homes for a number of other species including, but not limited to, other rodents, insects, reptiles, and frogs.
 Seed dispersal by caching and transporting seeds into dens has a great impact on the spread and maintenance of forest ecosystems, and woodrat fecal matter increases soil fertility.
 The study of feces from prehistoric woodrat middens has been of great use in archaeological and paleontological research by providing indications about changing floral regimes.

 Interaction with humans

 Eastern woodrats are popularly known for being pests.
 They tend to seek out houses, especially cottages or cabins in wooded areas, for warmth or housing, and do not hesitate to make nests out of mattresses and other furniture while feeding in adjacent cultivated areas.
 Automobiles may be damaged by chewing on wires and the introduction of nesting materials.
 Rarely, eastern woodrats may be the carriers of diseases that are communicable to humans.
-The eastern woodrat does not have any economic value.
+The eastern woodrat does not have any economic impact on humans, but may receive blame for damages made by black or Norway rats.